- 1. What to do if I forget the password? What if the password is not sent to me?

-- Set the maximum investment amount into the single loan, maturity, specify the credit worthiness ratings of the loan recipients for whom you intend to lend and the size of the interest.
+- Create an automatic investment offer - set the maximum investment amount into the single loan, maturity, specify the credit worthiness ratings of the loan recipients for whom you intend to lend and the size of the interest.
 The system of "NEO Finance" will automatically provide the best investment possibilities for you.

 5. How much can be invested?